 - Group therapy

 Any one of these options, or a combination of options, may be more effective for your lifestyle.
 The important aspect of mental health is to contact a physician that you trust.
-If you have a primary care physician, speak with them about steps you can take to feel better overall.
+If you have a physician, speak with them about steps you can take to feel better overall.

 Find Personalized Mental Health Help at Sage